ArmanBehi/Analyzing-Lavae-Movement-Patterns/README.md

 ## Description

 This project analyzes the movement patterns of lavae in a petri dish, making decisions based on single or multiple attractive targets.
 The analysis includes generating trajectory videos and heat maps using data from IMBAtracker.
+Start with the .m file "Breadcrumbs

+    Analyzing-Lavae-Movement-Patterns

+"
 ## Prerequisites

 Before running the code, make sure you have the following: